Anthony-CamembearGames/Electric-Image-Method/README.md

 capacitance_matrix = capacity_matrix(electrode1, electrode2, electrode3)
 ```
-If you want to calculate the capacitance matrix over or under a plane you can use the capacity_matrix_over_conductive_interface function, but you must first create a condcutive plane with only on caracterisctic : the z value.
+If you want to calculate the capacitance matrix over or under a plane you can use the capacity_matrix_over_conductive_interface function, but you must first create a condcutive plane with only one caracterisctic : the z value.

 ```python
 import image_theory